 3. Place the CPU carrier on top of the heatsink.
 Place the triangular hole near the mounting hole #1 of the heat sink.
 Use the pushpins around the CPU carrier to secure the CPU carrier onto the heat sink.
 You will hear a distinctive "click", indicating the CPU carrier is correctly locked into position.

-Mounting hole #1 (bottom view)
+Mounting hole #1 of the heat sink (top view)